good-loop/doc/pages/policy/privacy-policy.md

 * If you post content to a public part of the site then you grant us an open licence to use that content.
 An example would be posting a public comment on a blog we host.
 This does not affect private content, which remains private!
 * When you're not signed in to Good-Loop, we store the information that we collect with a meaningless identifier linked to the browser, application, or device that you're using.
 This helps us do things such as avoid showing you repeat adverts.
 You can manage this data via the [My.Good-Loop](https://my.good-loop.com) web app.
 The data collected by our ad server is:
     * The type of device and browser (the user-agent).
     * The website visited, so we can work out which websites are a good fit for our content.
+This is stored anonymously, and only covers websites where you watch one of our adverts.
     * The country you're in and your preferred language.
     * The IP address, for country and to protect against fraud.
+This is only retained for one month.
     * How you respond to our adverts and which charities you pick.
+This is stored anonymously.

 <div>
 Let us track your donations and ad-watching with cookies?
-This raises more money for charity.
+This raises more money for charity by picking more relevant adverts.
 <button id="yesBtn" style="background:#DDDDDD" onclick="setDNT(false);">Yes</button>
 <button id="noBtn" style="background:#DDDDDD" onclick="setDNT(true);">No</button>
 <p id="DNToff" style="display:none">OK - we won't track you.</p>